fmunz/twitter-dlt-huggingface-PRELIM/README.md

 ## The gist

-In this demo we are reading a live Twitter stream, ingesting the streaming data with schema detection, cleansing and transforming the data, and applying a bit of sentiment analysis to the tweets to classify them.
+In this demo we are reading a live Twitter stream, ingesting the streaming data with schema detection, cleansing, and transforming the data, and applying a bit of sentiment analysis to the tweets to classify them.